Forest Runner 2022-23 FAQs

 Yes, you can enter online on behalf of others, as long as all the required information is submitted for each participant.

-Can anyone enter a race?
+Can anyone enter an event?

 Our events are designed both for those new to running and experienced athletes.
-The 10k race distance has a minimum age limit of 16 years and the 5k race has a minimum age of 12 years.
+The 10k distance has a minimum age limit of 16 years and the 5k has a minimum age of 12 years.
 Unfortunately, we are unable to accept any runners under the specified age band.

 Do you have an attached/affiliated entry fee?